Elegant Angel: Directors

 Patrick Collins originally directed several of the companies films himself.
 He had previously directed the Sodomania series whilst working with Stagliano.
 Collins would go on to direct Squirtwoman starring Cytherea, Cum Rain Cum Shine in 2004, and the solo masturbation line All By Myself.

-Collins praises the contribution of cameraman Michael Cates to the studios early success.
+Collins praises the contribution of cameraman Michael Cates to the studio's early success.
 Cates later directed films including Sodomania 7 and Sleeping Booty.

 The studios original directors were Collins, and the young team of Rob Black, Tom Byron and Van Damage.
 These three had previously worked for Collins creating films under the Extreme Associates label, when Extreme was a partner of Evil/Elegant Angel.
 During this period they directed series like The Blowjob Adventures of Dr. Fellatio, Cumback Pussy, Miscreants, and Filthy First Timers.
 In 1997, Black, Byron, and Damage left Elegant Angel to establish Extreme Associates as a separate company.

 Mason and Jake Malone directed for EA at the start of their careers, however both left in early 2004.

 Thomas Zupko directed three films in the Big Wet Asses series.

 William H was responsible for Tails of Perversity 2, and the Flower's Squirt Shower and Big Wet Asses series.

 Marc Wallice directed the series, Marc Wallice's Tales of Perversity.
 Wallice had previously acted, however turned to directing when, after a false HIV test scandal, he was revealed to be HIV-positive.

 Performer and director L.T. joined Elegant in early 2006, and worked on lines including Big Black Wet Asses and Up That Black Ass.

 Writer and director David Stanley also worked for Elegant Angel before moving to Wicked Pictures.